vmuaddib/TidyData/CodeBook.md

 * Besides the filtered columne, the "subjects" and "activities" were also kept.

 #### 3. Use descriptive activity names to name the activities in the data set
-* The 1-6 values for activity factor were replaces with with meanngful values  like WALKING, WALKING_UPSTAIRS etc.Also made them lowercase
+* The 1-6 values for activity factor were replaces with with meanngful values  like WALKING, WALKING_UPSTAIRS etc. Also made them lowercase
 * The pearson values were not replace because "Pearson 1" is not more meaningful then "1"

 #### 4. Appropriately label the data set with descriptive activity names.
 Renamed the columns of the data frame to comply with the tidy data standards.
 The following actions were taken:

 * remove the alphanumeric "()"
 * remove the alphanumeric "-"
 * remove the alphanumeric ","
 * rename "f" to "frequency"
 * rename "t" to "time"
 * make all colums lowercase

 #### 5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.
 * The data frame was meltet, id = "activity","subject" and  measure.vars = all the other columns